mckaysalisbury/buckets/README.md

 Usage
 ---

-I used Python 3.
+I used Python 3, no requirements.
 The code can run on python 2, with backports.
 Exercise left to the reader.

     python main.py LEFT_BUCKET_SIZE RIGHT_BUCKET_SIZE TARGET_SIZE